 Coca-Cola later hired industrial designer Raymond Loewy in the 1940s, and he helped create a more portable version of the cooler.
-A post on the company’s website notes that Coca-Cola “introduced the modernized cooler to the market in 1947,” thanks to Loewy’s help.
 The designer even thought to put a bottle opener on the cooler, making it easier to take the drink on the go.

-When you picture Santa, is he a plump, older man with a beard and a red outfit?
+When you picture Santa, is he a plump, bearded older man who's wearing red?
 You can thank Coca-Cola for that image, at least in part.
 In 1931, the company hired Haddon Sundblom to paint images of Santa holding Coke bottles.
-According to Coca-Cola, those pictures helped “create the modern interpretation of St. Nick.”
+According to Coca-Cola, those pictures helped "create the modern interpretation of St. Nick."

 You can't see the recipe itself, but you can see where it's kept.
 At the World of Coca-Cola museum in Atlanta, you can visit The Vault of the Secret Formula exhibit, where the recipe is held.